red-scale-dragon/docs/docs/api-reference/helpers.md

 `public function isCsv() : bool`

-Checks the mime type of the filename passed to the contructor if you chose to pass it.
+Checks the mime type of the filename passed to the constructor if you chose to pass it.
 If it's one of the known CSV mime types, then it'll return `true`, otherwise `false`.

 #### `download()`